DSXiangLi/DecryptPrompt/README.md

   - rStar2-Agent: Agentic Reasoning Technical Report
   - The Landscape of Agentic Reinforcement Learning for LLMs: A Survey
   - IN-THE-FLOW AGENTIC SYSTEM OPTIMIZATION FOR EFFECTIVE PLANNING AND TOOL USE
+  - Watch and Learn: Learning to Use Computers from Online Videos
 - 经验学习
   - Welcome to the Era of Experience
+  - Agent Learning via Early Experience
 - RL 其他训练方式
   - QWENLONG-L1: Towards Long-Context Large Reasoning Models with Reinforcement Learning
   - REWARDBENCH 2: Advancing Reward Model Evaluation